En Español (Spanish Version)

 There is also a semirigid rubber sheath that can permit penetration when fitted over your penis.

 When used properly, these devices are safe, but they may cause mild discomfort in some men, including bruising, pain in the penis, numbness, and blocked ejaculation.
-These devices are best prescribed by your physician and used under his or her direction.
+These devices are best prescribed by your physician and used as directed.

 Erectile dysfunction.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: